 Place dates, walnuts, coconut and salt in the bowl of a food processor.
 Pulse until the mixture is fairly fine and uniform.
 When a small amount of the mixture is pinched between the fingers and sticks together, it is ready to form the crust.
-Press the crust mixture firmly and evenly into the bottom of a 9-inch springform or pie pan, making sure the edges are well packed.
+Press crust mixture firmly and evenly into the bottom of a 9-inch springform or pie pan, making sure the edges are well packed.
 Rinse the food processor well.

 Place cashews, coconut oil, maple syrup, lemon juice, vanilla and lemon zest in the food processor.
 Blend until very smooth.
-If the mixture is too thick, add 1 to 2 tablespoons of water to help with the blending process.
+If the mixture is too thick, add 1 to 2 tablespoons water to help with the blending process.